Go to the Courses section

 +44 (0)1865 482865

 Victoria joined the Department in September 2013, and specialises in political and feminist theory.
-She has a PhD in Philosophy from the University of Liverpool, and BA and MA degrees from the School of Oriental and African Studies, University of London.
-Before coming to Brookes, Victoria was a Visiting Lecturer in Philosophy at the University of Hertfordshire.
+She has a PhD in Philosophy from the University of Liverpool, and BA and MA degrees from SOAS, University of London.
 She is also a member of the editorial collective for the journal Radical Philosophy.

 Politics: An Introduction is a broad-ranging, accessible, and essential guide for all students studying, or beginning to study, politics.